evolvingstuff/vdw2/content/posts/central-europe-like-most-of-the-world-has-low-vitamin-d-levels-under-30ng.md

 ## See also VitaminDWiki

-* <a href="/posts/deficiency-of-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Deficiency of Vitamin D">Deficiency of Vitamin D</a> category listing includes listing of items in Deficiency and  Europe, etc.
+* [Deficiency of Vitamin D](/tags/deficiency-of-vitamin-d.html) category listing includes listing of items in Deficiency and  Europe, etc.

 * [30 to 50 ng of vitamin D is optimal – Central Europe consensus Sept 2013](/posts/30-to-50-ng-of-vitamin-d-is-optimal-central-europe-consensus)